shriramsingh13/java-challenge/readme.md

 - I would had added logging format to store log in proper format by setting log configuration
 - Add more detailed documents for the APIs
 - I could had added more data validation on UI side
+- I could checked some more for the corner caused and would had fixed them

 #### Your experience in Java
 - I have 8.5+ years of experience in Java & UI Development and have around 3.5+ years of development exprience with Spring Boot, At my workplace I am currenlty working with Java and Spring boot band Rect on the Frontend side